 recommendations to address it and options for further exploration.
 If appropriate, she will also refer the child and/or his family to relevant resources that can provide further support and understanding about how to help the anxious child.

-To find out more about Dr. O'Connor's services, and how they can help you, help an anxious child, click here.
+To find out more about Dr. O'Connor's psychological testing services, and how they can help you, help an anxious child, click here.

 You can also ask Dr. O’Connor a question about anxiety disorders in children.

 To learn more about child anxiety disorders, for example, treatment options and how to help, click here.

 To learn about child anxiety and when it becomes a problem, or risk factors and causes, click here.

 Order Dr. O’Connor’s book--"I Can Be Me”.
 Although this book focuses on children of alcoholic parents, you can easily adapt it to help children of anxious parents.
 Guidelines for doing so are included in the introduction.